 It’s getting dark so early I’m often frustrated that I don’t have proper light to photograph and share my dinner meals.
 The other night I made the most delicious roasted asparagus topped with bacon and pecans.
 The combination was to die for.
 It lingered on my palate and had my mind all a buzz with ideas to showcase duo!
 Enter my son’s school Advent Garden Candle lighting ceremony.
 The perfect potluck opportunity to take a new dish!
 So I got my creative juices flowing and the test kitchen was in full effect.

-- 2lbs 92% lean grass fed ground beef ( I used PRE Brands)
+- 2lbs 92% lean grass-fed ground beef ( I use Butcher Box)

 - 2 tbsp cooking fat